 With the passion and drive that this team has exhibited so far, success will come on its own.
 “My hope is that we continue to play with passion, toughness and trust in each other, despite the exhaustion, shin splints, sore muscles and previous disappointments,” Rourke said.

 “I think we can play to our fullest potential by pumping one another up, remaining composed but intense and playing our hearts out to the last whistle,” McCarrick said.
-The women look forward to using that philosophy to push them through the end of the season.
+The women choose not just to find out here some of the top lacrosse sticks for women, but also to use that philosophy to push them through the end of the season.